Skip to content

 Course Topics

-Why do we need banks at all?
-How much power does a central bank really have over the economy?
-Why do investor sentiments shift within minutes when interest rates rise?
-And why do firms and investors rely on complex instruments such as options and swaps to manage risks?
-These questions form the entry point for students to develop a systematic understanding of financial markets.
-The first part introduces the foundations of financial intermediation, risk allocation, and information asymmetries.
-Students learn why banks and central banks are essential, and how credit contracts, screening, and monitoring enable economic activity.
-The course addresses the distinction between bank-based and market-based systems, explains credit rationing, and examines the monetary policy tools of central banks.
-Building on this, students explore the functioning and valuation of major markets.
-In bond markets, they analyze the term structure of interest rates, government and corporate bonds, valuation methods, default risk, and the role of rating agencies.
-In equity markets, they study exchange organization, trading mechanisms, liquidity, price discovery, market efficiency, and examine initial public offerings (IPOs) and short-selling.
-Derivatives markets are covered through forwards, futures, options, and swaps, with attention to their mechanics, applications in hedging, and their implications for both stability and instability in the financial system.
-Another major component is modern portfolio theory, where students learn about diversification, risk–return trade-offs, and empirical features of return distributions and volatility.
-The course also discusses current developments such as Robo-Advisors to illustrate the digitalization of portfolio management.
-Finally, the course addresses alternative finance, including crowdfunding and cryptocurrencies.
-Particular attention is paid to Initial Coin Offerings (ICOs) as an innovative yet risky form of financing, as well as the expanding regulatory framework of financial markets.
-Theoretical concepts are consistently linked with real-world examples and policy debates, allowing students to understand financial markets not as abstract models but as dynamic systems that shape economies and societies.
+Why do banks exist at all?
+What power does a central bank have over our economy?
+Why do investor sentiments turn within minutes when interest rates rise?
+And why do companies or investors use complex instruments such as options and swaps to manage risks?
+With questions like these, students enter the subject and develop a systematic understanding of the financial markets step by step.
+The first part deals with the basics of financial intermediation, risk allocation and information asymmetries.
+Students learn why banks and central banks are needed and how credit contracts, screening and monitoring enable economic activity.
+The course addresses bank-based and market-based financial systems, credit rationing and the monetary policy instruments of central banks.
+Building on this, the course deals with the functioning and valuation of centralised markets.
+In the area of bonds, the interest rate structure, government and corporate bonds, valuation methods, default risks and the role of rating agencies are discussed.
+In the area of stock markets, the focus is on stock exchange organisation, trading mechanisms, liquidity, pricing processes, market efficiency, IPOs and short selling.
+The course also deals with the markets for derivatives such as forwards, futures, options and swaps, explains how they work and how they can be used in hedging, and at the same time shows their importance for stability and instability in the financial system.
+Another focus is on modern portfolio theory, diversification, risk-return considerations, empirical observations on return distributions and volatility.
+Current developments such as robo-advisors are also covered in order to make the digitalisation of portfolio management visible.
+Finally, the course looks at alternative forms of financing such as crowdfunding and cryptocurrencies.
+Particular attention is paid to initial coin offerings (ICOs) as an innovative but risky financing channel and to the increasing regulation of financial markets.
+Theory, current case studies and economic policy debates are consistently linked so that students understand financial markets not just as an abstract model, but as a living system that shapes the economy and society.

 Teaching format

-The course mainly consists of front-of-class teaching.
-Discussions and references to current economic developments are included to connect theoretical concepts with real-world practice.
+The course is mainly conducted in the form of frontal teaching.
+In addition, discussions and current economic developments are included in order to link theoretical concepts with reality.

 Educational objectives